MikeKneeB/quartz-site/content/Lancer - Tabernacle/Missions/2 Operation Fuse, Or, Shadows Of The Mess You Made.md

 ![[278_indigo.jpeg]]

 There are several areas that appear suitable for landing.
 While the explosive drop pod is designed to cause a distraction, it's not clear how effective this might be.
 Several areas are mildly hidden by smoke from this distance, which might work in favour of the insertion team.
-They decide to prioritise disabling the defence emplacements as fast as possible, inserting at position X.
+They decide to prioritise disabling the defence emplacements as fast as possible, inserting to the west of position 3 behind the gatehouse buildings.

 The team suit up and load into their pods. [[ENLIL Adherents#Gorn Tyburn|Gorn]] (whose player is away for the first combat session) appears to be having a little trouble fitting his gigantic mech into the pod and is delayed - but one imagines the dynamic entry will be exactly Gorn's style.